 The owner of an easement is not the owner of the property, but merely the possessor of a right to use someone's land for a specified purpose.
 (Cody F. v.
 Falletti (2001) 92 Cal.App.4th 1232, 242.)

-"An easement is an interest in the land of another, which entitles the owner of the easement to a limited use or enjoyment of the other's land."
+An easement appurtenant to the land is attached to the land of the owner of the easement, and benefits him as the owner or possessor of that land.
 (4 Witkin, Summary of Cal.
 Law (9th ed.
 1987) Real Property, § 435, p.
 615.)

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.